2013 – Gluten Free Living

 When we lived in New England for almost seven years I was in constant barbecue deprivation because there were so few places that served good barbecue there.
 I had to make my own recipes frequently in order to get my BBQ fix!
 After acquiring this recipe I made barbecue all the time!

 While Barbecue Pork is great for picnic-type fare, it’s also great served as a main dish with a more formal dinner and side dishes.
+I served it on BBQ Pork Baked Potatoes.
 Doesn’t this Barbecue Pork look amazing?